 Days 9 - 10

-Leaving Kenting this morning, we call in at the Guantian Education Centre to look for Pheasant-tailed Jacanas there before heading back up into the mountains once again.
+Leaving Tainan after breakfast, we make our way back up into the mountains.
 Our destination today is the Alishan National Scenic Area in central Taiwan, which will be our base for the next two nights.

-One of the tour highlights promises to be a visit to a hide near our lodge.
-Set in the forest with views over a small feeding station, with quiet and patience here we can hope to be rewarded with unbeatable views of Swinhoe's Pheasant - and, if we are really lucky, Taiwan Partridges will also come to feed!
+One of the tour highlights promises to be a visit to a hide not far from our hotel.
+Set in the forest with views over a small feeding station, quiet and patience here we may be rewarded with unbeatable views of the exquisite Swinhoe's Pheasant - and, if we are really lucky, Taiwan Partridges will also come to feed!

-In the evenings we will hopefully get views of Mountain and Collared Scops Owls, while Savanna Nightjar, Himalayan Wood Owl and Giant Flying Squirrel are also possible here.
+In the evenings, we will hopefully get views of Mountain and Collared Scops Owls.
+We have seen the amazing Red-and-white Giant Flying Squirrel here and Savanna Nightjar is also possible.
 Two nights Alishan

 ALISHAN TO CINGJING

-THE HIGH PASSES: HEHUAN SHAN & WULING SHAN TO KEELUNG
+CINGJING & THE HIGH PASSES (HEHUAN SHAN & WULING SHAN) TO KEELUNG (NORTH COAST)

-In the afternoon we'll complete our drive through the mountains to reach Keelung, on the island's north coast.
-If time permits, we'll pause to check some freshwater marshes and estuaries, where we might find a wide variety of wading birds.
-Greater Painted-snipe is a possibility here, and maybe Mandarin Duck, too.
+In the afternoon we complete our long drive through the mountains to reach Keelung, on the island's north coast.
 Night Keelung

 RETURN TO TAIPEI, FLY LONDON